NervanaSystems/neon/README.md

     make
     . .venv/bin/activate
 ```

+Starting after neon v2.2.0, the master branch of neon will be updated weekly with work-in-progress toward the next release.
+Check out a release tag (e.g., "git checkout v2.2.0") for a stable release.

 **Warning**

-> Between Neon 2.1 and 2.2 manifest file format has been changed.
-When updating from Neon < 2.2 manifests have to be recreated using ingest scripts (in examples folder) or updated using [this](neon/data/convert_manifest.py) script.
+> Between neon v2.1.0 and v2.2.0, the aeon manifest file format has been changed.
+When updating from neon < v2.2.0 manifests have to be recreated using ingest scripts (in examples folder) or updated using [this](neon/data/convert_manifest.py) script.

 ### Use a script to run an example